jacques-shebehe/oru-typst/main.typ

 so your picture will be placed correctly in the document.
 Do not forget to add alternative text (“Alt Text\")!

-#figure(image("media/image3.png", height: 1.87361in, width: 4.48681in),
+#figure(
+  image("media/image3.png", width: 100%),
   caption: [
-    #strong[Figure 1.]
     To add an image or figure description
     \[bild/figurtext\] to your picture, right-click the picture and select “Insert caption”.
 Apply ORU\_Description and make “Figure X” bold.